Adrian Golban Sculpture

 Adrian is known for his large scale public works of art, which grace numerous public and private collections.
 His goal is to teach students the alphabet of sculpture’s visual elements and shapes.

 Alison Montgomery Watercolour and En Plein Air

-Alison lives and works in Saskatoon and has been painting in watercolour for over thirty years.
-As an art educator, she provides practical advice and helpful feedback, and encourages students to share knowledge, exchange understandings, and explore new ideas.
+Alison lives and works in Saskatoon and has been painting in watercolour for almost 40 years.
+As an art educator and practicing artist, she provides practical advice and helpful feedback, and encourages students to share knowledge, exchange understandings, and explore new ideas.

 Ann Donald Principles and Elements of Design

 Ann's connections with nature is the inspiration for her use of the elements and principles of design.
 She enjoys teaching and has done so in galleries, museums, high schools, elementary schools, and universities for many years.

 Cate's artistic practice consists of printmaking, illustration and wheat paste collage.
 As an arts instructor, she establishes a comfortable, open and dynamic learning environment in which students feel empowered to explore new mediums and concepts that are of interest to them.

 Cheryl grew up in the floral design business and also owned her own shop where she learned the elements of design, balance, texture, and colour.
 It has transferred into her 2D artworks, and she enjoys sharing her knowledge with her students.

 Craig Berry Drawing and Oil Painting

 Craig is a classically trained artist in figurative work and colour theory.
 He believes knowledge is an asset for any student in learning to solve drawing or painting problems and focusses on teaching students the fundamentals within the visual language.